64kramsystem/rpi_vpn_router/README.md

     # Finished!
     eject $SDCARD_DRIVE

-Now, insert the SD card in the RPi, turn it on and execute!:
+Now, insert the SD card in the RPi, turn it on, and logon.

-    # If this fails with `Could not get lock /var/lib/dpkg/lock`, then it's because the automatic upgrade kicked in;
-    # will need to wait until it's completed.
-    apt update
+The system will start an autoupdate; it can be checked using

+    watch -n 1 'pgrep -a dpkg'

+Attempts to update the apt cache and/or to install any package will result in `Could not get lock /var/lib/dpkg/lock`.

+Once the update is completed, install openvpn and reboot:

     apt install -y openvpn
-    systemctl start openvpn-pia
+    reboot

 Enjoy the RPI3 VPN router!